-Leading the Way on Greenways
+Leading the Way on Greenways and Rail Trails

-Kieran Roe, our executive director, sums up the importance of greenways: “Greenways are a priority for Conserving Carolina because they bring the benefits of conservation close to home for more people.
+Kieran Roe, our executive director, sums up the importance of greenways: “Greenways and rail trails are a priority for Conserving Carolina because they bring the benefits of conservation close to home for more people.
 Greenways provide places for us to connect with nature, get exercise, and release stress.
 They provide safe routes for alternative transportation, so they reduce air pollution and traffic congestion.
 Greenways strengthen our local economies and improve our quality of life.”

 New Greenways in the Works

 We’ve played a role in providing sections of four greenways that are already open for you to enjoy: the Vaughn Creek Greenway in Polk County; Cane Creek and Oklawaha Greenways in Henderson County; and Brevard Bike Path in Transylvania County.
+Currently under construction, the Ecusta Trail will soon be added to this list!

 Ecusta Trail: This exciting 19-mile rail trail will connect Brevard and Hendersonville, providing new opportunities for outdoor recreation and tourism.
 We envision the Ecusta Trail as a major asset to our communities, like the Virginia Creeper Trail or Swamp Rabbit Trail.
-A subsidiary of Conserving Carolina, EcustaRails2Trail, LLC, purchased the Ecusta Trail corridor in 2021 and is now working with the Friends of the Ecusta Trail to raise funds for construction, so we can open the trail!
-Learn more and help build the trail.
+Conserving Carolina successfully worked with the Friends of the Ecusta Trail and other partners to raise funds to buy the land and build the trail and, as of October 2018, the Ecusta Trail is now under construction!
+Learn more.

 Mills River Valley Trail: This proposed 3-mile multi-use path will connect the heart of Mills River to the French Broad River, providing a safe route for walking and biking in the Hwy.
 280 corridor.
 The path will be separated from the busy road, making this corridor safer for everyone.
 Conserving Carolina is raising funds that will be matched 4 to 1 by a state grant.
 Can you make a donation?
 Learn more.

-Brevard Greenways: Conserving Carolina is helping expand the Estatoe Trail to the historic Rosenwald community, connecting this neighborhood with downtown Brevard and Pisgah National Forest.
+Brevard GreenwaysConserving Carolina is helping expand the Estatoe Trail to the historic Rosenwald community, connecting this neighborhood with downtown Brevard and Pisgah National Forest.
 In addition, our volunteer crew, Friends of Brevard Area Trails, helps to keep Brevard’s greenways clean and improve trails in the adjoining Bracken Mountain Preserve.
 Learn more.

 Cane Creek Greenway: We are acquiring easements from landowners in order to extend this greenway in Fletcher by approximately half a mile, using grant funding from the N.C.
 Clean Water Management Trust Fund.
 Conserving Carolina helped to create the existing 3-mile greenway and restore the creek, in order to reduce erosion and improve natural habitat.